Course Project

 2. Background: In a few paragraphs (and a figure if relevant), provide the necessary background information so a classmate could understand your project

-5. Results: Present your results with relevant figures and quantitative metrics.
+4. Results: Present your results with relevant figures (typically at least 2 figures) and quantitative metrics.
 This section should include a synthesis of results, i.e., some discussion of what you could conclude from those results, not just the results alone.

 Your poster only has so much space, so you will need to be concise and make deliberate choices about what is most important to include.
 Use figures and bullet points where possible (a poster is not a report and so does not need to be written in prose).
 In many cases, what appears on the poster will be a distillation of more detailed explanations found in your notebooks, data/model cards, etc.